-The Company's China-based subsidiaries and VIEs, Sohu Era, Sohu Internet, Beijing Sogou Technology Development Co., Ltd. (or Sogou Technology) and Sogou Information enjoy tax benefits which are available to "new technology enterprises".
-The effective income tax rate for new technology enterprises registered and operating in Beijing Zhongguancun Science Park is 15%, while the local income tax will be exempted as long as the enterprise holds the status of a new technology enterprises.
+The Company's China-based subsidiaries and VIEs, Sohu Era, Sohu Internet, Sogou Information, Beijing Sogou Technology Development Co., Ltd. (or Sogou Technology) and Beijing Sohu New Media Information Technology Co., Ltd. (or Sohu New Media) enjoy tax benefits which are available to "new technology enterprises".
+The effective income tax rate for new technology enterprises registered and operating in Beijing Zhongguancun Science Park is 15%, while the local income tax will be exempted as long as the enterprise holds the status of a new technology enterprise.
 New technology enterprises are exempted from Chinese state corporate income tax for three years, beginning with their first year of operations, and are entitled to a 50% tax reduction, at the rate of 7.5%, for the subsequent three years.
 Sohu Era and Sohu Internet were incorporated in 2003 and, providing there is no change in their status as a new technology enterprise or a change in the relevant regulations, are subject to an income tax rate of 0% in 2003 to 2005, 7.5% in 2006 to 2008 and 15% thereafter.
-Sogou Information was incorporated in 2005 and Sogou Technology was incorporated in 2006 and, providing there is no change in their status as a new technology enterprise or a change in the relevant regulations, are subject to an income tax rate of 0% in 2006 to 2008, 7.5% in 2009 to 2011 and 15% thereafter.
+Sogou Information was incorporated in 2005, Sogou Technology and Sohu New Media were incorporated in 2006 and, providing there is no change in their status as a new technology enterprise or a change in the relevant regulations, are subject to an income tax rate of 0% in 2006 to 2008, 7.5% in 2009 to 2011 and 15% thereafter.
 To be considered a "new technology enterprise" under current PRC law, a company must: (i) operate in the high-tech industry (which includes the information technology industry); (ii) be incorporated and operate in Beijing Zhongguancun Science Park; (iii) receive 60% of its revenue from high-tech products or services; and (iv) have at least 20% of its employees involved in technology development.
 New technology enterprises are subject to annual inspection to determine whether they continue to meet these requirements.
-If Sohu Era, Sohu Internet, Sogou Technology and Sogou Information did not meet the requirements of a new technology enterprise, they could be subject to enterprise income tax in China at rates up to 33%, which could
+If Sohu Era, Sohu Internet, Sogou Information, Sogou Technology and Sohu New Media did not meet the requirements of a new technology enterprise, they could be subject to enterprise income tax in China at rates up to 33%, which could cause a significant reduction in the Company's after-tax income.

 The Chinese market in which the Company operates poses certain macro-economic and regulatory risks and uncertainties.
 These uncertainties extend to the ability of the Company to operate an Internet business, and to conduct brand advertising, sponsored search, wireless and online game services in the PRC.
 Though the PRC has, since 1978, implemented a wide range of market-oriented economic reforms, continued reforms and progress towards a full market-oriented economy are uncertain.
 In addition, the telecommunication, information, and media industries remain highly regulated.
-Restrictions are currently in place or are unclear with respect to which segments of these industries foreign owned entities, like the Company, may operate.
+Restrictions are currently in place and are unclear with respect to which segments of these industries foreign owned entities, like the Company, may operate.
 The Chinese government may issue from time to time new laws or new interpretations on existing laws to regulate areas such as telecommunication, information and media.
 Regulatory risks also encompass the interpretation by the tax authorities of current tax laws and regulations, including the applicability of certain preferential tax treatments.
+The Company's legal structure and scope of operations in China could be subjected to restrictions which could result in severe limits to the Company's ability to conduct business in the PRC.